Mason-DataMaterials/math-141/problem-sets.md

 **PS5**: Please work through problems 13, 16, 18, 20, 29, 37, 38, 39, and 40 in the Exercises at the end of Chapter 2.

+**PS6**: Over break, catch up with <a href = "http://www.vox.com/science-and-health/2017/3/3/14792174/half-scientific-studies-news-are-wrong" target = "_blank">the news</a> and answer the following questions.

+1. If you are a scientist that aches to be written up in the newspapers, how might you conduct your analysis to maximize those changes?
+2. As a consumer of media, how might you adjust your interpretation of "new study finds . . " articles in light of this reading?

+Also, please work through problems 1, 12, 20, 28, 30, 35, 37, and 39 in the Exercises at the end of Chapter 3.

 <!--

 **PS4**: Please work through the exercises found [here]({{ site.baseurl }}/assets/week-04/ps4.pdf).
 This PS is due Friday, 9/23.